cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 this can be useful is a hybrid quantum setting: if a non-quantum-resistant KEM used with HPKE is broken by a quantum computer, the security properties are preserved through the use of a pre-shared key.
-As described in {{?RFC8696}} this assumes that the pre-shared key has not been compromised.
+As described in Section 7 of {{?RFC8696}} this assumes that the pre-shared key has not been compromised.

 ### Computational Analysis

-It is shown in {{CS01}} that a hybrid public-key encryption scheme of essentially the same form as the Base mode described here is IND-CCA2 secure as long as the underlying KEM and AEAD schemes are IND-CCA2 secure.
-Moreover, it is shown in {{HHK06}} that IND-CCA2 security of the KEM and the data encapsulation mechanism are necessary conditions to achieve IND-CCA2 security for hybrid public-key encryption.
+It is shown in {{CS01}} that a hybrid public key encryption scheme of essentially the same form as the Base mode described here is IND-CCA2-secure as long as the underlying KEM and AEAD schemes are IND-CCA2-secure.
+Moreover, it is shown in {{HHK06}} that IND-CCA2 security of the KEM and the data encapsulation mechanism are necessary conditions to achieve IND-CCA2 security for hybrid public key encryption.
 The main difference between the scheme proposed in {{CS01}}
 and the Base mode in this document (both named HPKE) is that we interpose some KDF calls between the KEM and the AEAD.
 Analyzing the HPKE Base mode